truongphung12947/udacity_nd025/prj_01/README.md

 ![img_11](img/img_11.png "img_11")

-We can see a trending in here while total number of movies released in over past 3 year increase but did not get good reviews (low IMDB Score) from audience.
+A trending in here while total number of movies released in over past 3 year increase but did not get good reviews (low IMDB Score) from audience.
 Perhaps *quality over quantity* should be a good choice for producers and Netflix.